In Richard S’s words…

 When she was 74, Mum moved into sheltered accommodation near us and that worked very well for about 15 years.
 Then she started to become less capable, so I began to look into seeing what funding was available for alterations to her home, such as a raised toilet seat.
 That was difficult because I didn’t know who to go to.

 It took quite a long time to find who I should speak to.
 I tried Surrey County Council, but it wasn’t that helpful.
 Then I called in at the town hall and it finally put me in touch with the right person, and actually it was brilliant.
+I started looking for a care home rather than making alterations to Mum's home.

 Finding a nursing home